 Introduction

-Collings guitars are among the most finely crafted acoustic instruments available today.
+Collings guitars and mandolins are among the most finely crafted stringed instruments available today.
 We use only premium solid tonewoods, carefully and patiently seasoned.
 We then build and finish our guitars to exacting tolerances.
-The result of this fine craftsmanship is a tone, look and feel that is unmistakably Collings -- rich, bright and beautiful.
+The result of this fine craftsmanship is a tone, look, and feel that is unmistakably Collings — rich, bright, and beautiful.
+Our guitars are also built to be played, and with just a reasonable amount of care and periodic maintenance, they’ll deliver a lifetime of playing enjoyment.
+Understanding what affects your guitar’s well-being, both positively and negatively, will help you to apply the proper care and feeding.

 Humidity and Temperature